Scarrington: Heritage

 Another Grade II listed edifice is the village pinfold opposite the Smithy.
 It has 1.83 m brick walls with copings and is unusual in being circular.
 However, the pinfolds at nearby Flintham and Screveton are also circular, and it is suggested that all three were built by the same unidentified builder in the 19th century.
 Scarrington's has a diameter of 6.1 m.
 Renovation was carried out on it in 1988 and 2012.

 The village's third Grade II listed building is the old hall, Scarrington House in Hawksworth Road, built about 1700 for the Shipman family, prominent in the village since Elizabethan times.

 There was a hamlet of some 16 cottages known as Little Lunnon to the south of Scarborough.
-These thatched dwellings of poor quality were built in the mid-18th century to house the "impotent poor", under powers given to parish overseers under the Elizabethan Poor Law Act of 1601.
+These thatched dwellings of poor quality were built in the mid-18th century to house the "impotent poor", under powers given to parish overseers under the Poor Relief Act 1601.
 That purpose was strictly served until the passage of the Poor Law Amendment Act 1834, after which the destitute poor were sent to Bingham workhouse instead, but many Little Lunnon cottages remained occupied.
 The last two derelict cottages were demolished by the council as uninhabitable in 1945.
 Many houses for the poor in earlier centuries were built on waste land, which may explain why the hamlet stood apart from the village.

 Here is an extract from A Topographical Dictionary of England (London: S. Lewis, 1848): "SCARRINGTON, a parish, in the union, and N. division of the wapentake, of Bingham, S. division of the county of Nottingham, 12½ miles (E. by N.) from Nottingham; containing 230 inhabitants.
 The living is annexed to the vicarage of Orston: the tithes were commuted for land and money payments in 1780.
 There is a place of worship for Wesleyans."
 The parish link with Orston lasted until February 1867, when the chapelry of Scarrington was combined with that of Aslockton (hitherto under Whatton) to make a new vicarage: Scarrington-with-Aslockton.
 The two parishes separated again in 1919, when Aslockton, with its newly built church, was paired again with Whatton.